Amazing Benefits Of Fasting You Should Know About

 image source Stock Catalog flickr (www.quotecatalog.com )

-A. About fasting
+About fasting

-B. About intermittent fasting
+About intermittent fasting

 People performing fast feel a constant pang of hunger.
-However, during intermittent fasting, the cycles between periods of eating and fasting are quite flexible and therefore it provides more benefits than other types of fasting.
+However, during intermittent fasting, the cycles between periods of eating and fasting are quite flexible and therefore it provides more benefits than other types of fasting.3

 Intermittent fasting is an eating regime that involves cycles of fasting and eating.
 There are many different methods of intermittent fasting, including the popular 16/8 and 5:2 types.

 It has been observed that intermittent fasting can help improve insulin resistance and subsequently reduce blood sugar levels.
-Intermittent fasting is a safe and effective method to lose visceral fat while enhancing your immune system.
-It can reduce potential risks of several ailments and also reduce oxidative harm and inflammation.
+Intermittent fasting is a safe and effective method to lose visceral fat while enhancing your immune system.4

 Intermittent fasting is safe and effective, however, scheduling the fasting and eating periods correctly is very important.
-Evidence suggests that correct scheduling is essential for effective weight loss, blood pressure control, blood sugar levels regulation, and diabetes prevention.
+Evidence suggests that correct scheduling is essential for effective weight loss, blood pressure control, blood sugar level regulation, and diabetes prevention.

-[To know more intermittent fasting, click here]
+[To know more about intermittent fasting, click here]

-C. Why does fasting help?
+Why does fasting help?

 Fasting triggers numerous cellular functions and not only helps in losing weight but also aids in eliminating toxins and damaged cells, thereby, lowering the risk of chronic ailments.
 It also helps in enhancing brain functions.
-Fasting improves metabolism, lowers blood sugars, lessens inflammation, and improves health ailments from chronic pain to asthma.
-However, the benefits of fasting depend upon the medical history of an individual.

 Intermittent fasting is deemed safe and effective for people undergoing heavy exercise and is considered appropriate to prevent a high-risk relapse.
-Early restriction on the feeding increases insulin sensitivity to blood pressure and inflammation.
+Early restriction on feeding increases insulin sensitivity to blood pressure and inflammation.

 We, human beings, follow a day-night cycle, i.e. our circadian rhythm.
 Our metabolism adapts to the day’s diets and to sleep.
 People tend to find the benefits of fasting dubious or anecdotal.
 However, research suggests that if fasting is regulated through a schedule, it can be reasonable, effective, and sustainable.